 A smart home hub's primary purpose is to talk to the internet on behalf of all your devices, giving you the ability to control your house when you're away (over the internet).

-A hub also helps your devices talk to each other, acting as a translator for all their different languages (or protocols), including Zigbee, Z-Wave, Bluetooth, Wi-Fi and others.
-For example, with a SmartThings hub you can set up a motion sensor by your front door that works over the Z-Wave protocol, and when it senses motion it can tell the SmartThings hub, and the SmartThings hub can tell your smart bulbs on the Zigbee protocol to turn on.
+A hub works by helping your devices talk to each other, acting as a translator for all their different languages (or protocols), including Zigbee, Z-Wave, Bluetooth, Wi-Fi and others.
+For example, with a SmartThings hub you can set up a motion sensor by your front door that works over the Z-Wave protocol, and when it senses motion it can tell the Samsung SmartThings hub, and the SmartThings hub can tell your smart bulbs on the Zigbee protocol to turn on.

 These devices can't talk directly to each other as they're small and in some cases battery-powered.
 Having multiple radio protocols jammed into them would make them bulky, power-hungry devices.
 So, instead of giant sensors and ugly smart light bulbs, one small hub packs all the radios and does all the communicating - it's like a switchboard for your home.